Ne00n/wg-mesh/README.md

 **API**<br>
 Currently the webservice / API is exposed at ::8080, without TLS, use a reverse proxy for TLS<br>
+Internal requests from 10.0.0.0/8 don't need a token for connectivity, connect and update.<br>
 - /connectivity needs a valid token, otherwise will refuse to provide connectivity info<br>
-Internal requests from 10.0.0.0/8 don't need a token.
 - /connect needs a valid token, otherwise the service will refuse to setup a wg link<br>
-Internal requests from 10.0.0.0/8 don't need a token.
-- /update needs a validate token, otherwise will not update port of wg link<br>
+- /update needs a validate token, otherwise it will not update the wg link<br>
-Internal requests from 10.0.0.0/8 don't need a token.
 - /disconnect needs a valid wg public key and link name, otherwise will refuse to disconnect a specific link<br>

 **Shutdown/Startup**